 Kristyn Vitale, PhD

-Her research in the OSU HAI Lab has been internationally featured in media outlets such as National Geographic, The Washington Post, Scientific American, Time, The New York Times, The Times of London, W Radio Columbia, and Frankfurter Allgemeine (Germany).
+Her research in the OSU Human-Animal Interaction Lab has been internationally featured in media outlets such as National Geographic, Science Magazine, The Washington Post, PBS, Scientific American, Time, The New York Times, The Times of London, and W Radio Columbia.
+She is also regularly interviewed by media outlets including Wall Street Journal, National Geographic, PBS, and Reader’s Digest.
 She has worked with cats for over a decade in a variety of contexts including as a Trap Neuter Return volunteer, shelter worker and adoption counselor, photographer, cat trainer, and researcher studying cat behavior.

 All photography belongs to Kristyn (unless noted) and was taken throughout her time working with and researching cats.